-Halis cradled the bun with one hand as she slipped the steaming sausage along the center.
+Halis cradled the bun with one hand as she slipped the steaming sausage along the crease.
 With a practiced movement, she set down her tongs and picked up the brush from the bottle of spiced jelly.
 Two quick swipes left a pair of parallel lines along the meat.
 She followed with a pinch of brown sugar and a pat of butter.
 She set the loaded bun on the grill to toast for a few seconds.
-The heat from the fire rune underneath the metal scraping at her fingers before she could pull herself free.
+The heat from the fire rune underneath the metal seared her fingers before she could pull herself free.

 With a smile, she looked up at Meram and her heart beat a little faster.
 “A-Anything else?”
 She blushed at her stuttering.

 Meram pushed her long brown hair away from her face and hooked it on her ear.
-Her eyes scanned the table before she pointed to the jar of crystallized honey sticks.
+Her eyes scanned the table before she pointed to the jar of crystallized honey on bread sticks.
 “Two of those, please?”

-Halis didn’t hear, she was losing herself Meram’s smile.
+Halis didn’t hear.
+She was losing herself Meram’s smile.
 She wanted to reach over to pull the woman close, to taste brown sugar on her lips.

 With a blush, Halis jumped and blushed hotly.
 She fought her urge to stare at Meram again.
 “What?”